Part 1: NCIS and Jon O'Neill series

 "Hey, Gibbs," Abby answered with too much cheer for his mood.

 "Abs, run a database search for a missing person.
-White, male, brown hair," he glanced down at the medical chart, "brown eyes, 5 foot 8, age between 16 and 18."
+White, male, brown hair," Jethro glanced down at the medical chart, "…brown eyes, 5 foot 8, age between 16 and 18."

-"How far back?" she asked.
+"How far back?"
+Abby asked.
 He could already hear her typing the parameters into the computer.

 "Surprise me."
 He abruptly hung up.

-"Ziva, run the full kit and get some prints.
+"Zíva, run the full kit and get some prints.
 Commander, does he have any other identifying marks?"
 Jethro asked.
+"Scars or tattoos?"

-"No. Not so much as a chickenpox scar," the doctor replied.
+"No. Not so much as a chickenpox scar," the doctor replied sadly.

 Nurse.
 A nurse wore that perfume.
 She was there every time they came.
 She would try to fix what they did.
 She was so afraid.
 They were angry when she gave him too much morphine.
 He didn't even feel them breaking his fingers.

 Like now… floating.
 He felt the gentle tug on his hand.
 Strong fingers holding his index finger.